 An individual session runs between 60-90 minutes.
 The first session will include an initial assessment of your needs and will last for 90 minutes.
-Subsequent sessions will last for 60 minutes (however they can be 90 minutes should a client request this).
+Subsequent sessions will last for 60 minutes and are usually weekly (however they can be 90/120 minutes should a client request this).

 How can I make an appointment?

 Making an appointment is easy, simply call or email us and you will be able to make an appointment with Jamie straight away.
 If there is no answer please do leave a message as I may well be in session with a client and unable to answer.

 If you wish to make an appointment or enquire for a friend or family member, that too is fine.
 Just ask them to contact us in the same way or alternatively you can make the appointment for them if they are unable to do so themselves.
 Note however, I only work with adults (16+) at present.

 I have further questions, what can I do?

 If your questions remain unanswered feel free to get in touch for an initial discussion, by phone or email.

 Are you available to help in companies or to train staff?

 Yes, I am frequently asked to come into a wide variety of businesses to help them with issues relating to employee wellbeing.
 Currently I am providing sessions for staff anxious about giving presentations and also in-house Mindfulness training for heightened focus and stress reduction.
 For further information please see the tab entitled ‘Training’ or simply call or email.